Changan UNI-T P0420 Error: Causes and Fixes

 Can I drive with P0420?

-Yes, but prolonged driving with a faulty catalytic converter or misfiring engine can lead to further damage or failure to pass emissions.
+Yes, in the short term, but prolonged driving with a faulty catalytic converter or a misfiring engine can lead to further damage or a failed emissions test.

 Can I remove the catalytic converter?

-In many countries (including the US, UK, EU, and parts of Asia), removing the cat is illegal and may lead to fines or failed inspections.
-Always check local laws.
+In many countries, removing the catalytic converter is illegal and may lead to fines or a failed vehicle inspection.
+Always check local regulations before considering this.

 Will P0420 cause damage if ignored?

-Yes — unburned fuel can damage the catalytic converter further, affect other sensors, and reduce fuel economy.
-It’s best to fix it early.
+It can — unburned fuel can damage the catalytic converter further, affect other sensors, and reduce fuel economy.
+It’s best to diagnose and fix the underlying cause early.

 Can a fuel additive fix P0420?

-Sometimes.
-If the cat is just dirty, additives might temporarily help.
-But if it's physically damaged or clogged, replacement is the only solution.
+Sometimes, if the converter is simply dirty.
+But if it’s physically damaged or clogged, replacement is the only lasting solution.

 ✅ Final Thoughts